ahmads1990/E-CommerceWebApp/README.md

 # E-Commerce Website 🛒

-Online store solution to sell my Funko Pops 😎, 🎉 Using Asp.net MVC and Razor.
+Online store solution to sell Funko Pops 😎, 🎉 Using Asp.net MVC and Razor.
 The cool part?
 It's a work in progress, always getting better with new features.
 Feel free to check out this documentation or live development on Azure.

 ## Quick start